We may earn money or products from the companies mentioned in this post.

 Are you looking for your dream dive vacation?
 This is the sixth in a series of reviews of the best dive resort locations around the world.
 In this post, the focus will be Subic Bay in the Philippines.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
-To check them out, or others in this series, click on Liveaboards/Resorts on the menu at top and choose a a title from the list.
+To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Diving in Subic Bay

-The dive shop there that opened in 1993, initially known as Subic Bay Aquasports, later morphing into Scuba Shack, was the only authorized dive shop at that time allowed to dive in the new government controlled zone.
+The dive shop there that opened in 1993, initially known as Subic Bay Aquasports, later morphing into Scuba Shack, was the only authorized dive shop at that time allowed to dive in the new government-controlled zone.
 I arrived there in early 1994 to start work as a diving instructor.
 The area got covered by about 2 feet of ash from the volcano and that included the wrecks in the bay.
 The rich encrusting corals and sponges that were the foundation for other life that had developed on them starting upon their sinking in the 1940s, was mostly covered in ash.
-Brian Homan, from the dive shop, actually undertook removing ash from the New York wreck with a lifter he mounted on a small wooden barge.
+Brian Homan, from the dive shop, actually undertook to remove ash from the New York wreck with a lifter he mounted on a small wooden barge.
 It was slow work, but a substantial amount was removed.

 It was several years before other dive operators were allowed in the zone.
 It took a special permit to bring your boat there and attempt any diving.
 After a few years, other dive shops were allowed to open up outside the zone and have access to the sites.
 In 1994, though, it was just us.
 We were still “discovering” wrecks.
 Although they were pretty easy to “find,” we were the first to take divers to the Japanese Patrol Boat, the LCU located in the vicinity of the end of the runway and the San Quentin.